 9) Follow-up events

 Email and direct mail are one-way communications.
-You want to get past those as quickly as possible so that you’re actually engaging with two-way communication with people who are likeliest to become customers.
+You want to get past those as quickly as possible so that you’re actually in two-way communication with people who are likeliest to become customers.

 An live in-person or webinar-style event is an excellent follow-up activity that sorts out folks who are relatively readier to buy from those who were just idly checking things out for future reference.
-For example, a corporate wellness provider might offer a webinar like “Employee Wellness: Separating Hype From Reality”.
+For example:

 Set the date and topic ahead of time.
 That way you can say to booth visitors, “Let me get your email address so I can invite you to Event X and send you all the details.”